 Eat a healthful diet with good water.

-Diet needs to be rich in vegetables and fibers.
+Diet needs to be rich in vegetables and fibers this is what is considered good testosterone boosting food.
 Avoid high fat and high calorie foods.
 Avoid overeating.
 Eat lighter at dinner.
 Long living men in the world live around areas where the water quality is superb.
 Good water quality with good trace mineral contents is vital for the functioning of our organs.

 Embrace healthful exercise and learn self-healing.